 What gets measured, gets managed - might be an old saving but rings truer in new paradigms that generative AI is unfolding.
 Almost half of organizations in our survey (48%) have no standard metrics to gauge the success of generative AI use in software engineering (see Figure 27).
-Our survey also reveals that the commonly used metrics, while suitable for regular productivity measures, such as time to deploy or to resolve issues. do not fully capture the benefits of generative AI, especially on non-conventional measures of productivity, such as employee satisfaction.
-These are better captured by metrics frameworks like DORA and SPACE.
-Although these metrics are yet to gain traction, as they are costly and time-consuming to implement.
+Our survey also reveals that the commonly used metrics, while suitable for regular productivity measures, such as time to deploy or to resolve issues, do not fully capture the benefits of generative AI, especially on non-conventional measures of productivity, such as employee satisfaction.
+These are better captured by metrics frameworks like DORA and SPACE.43 Although these metrics are yet to gain traction, as they are costly and time-consuming to implement.
 This finding indicates that a set of metrics including KPIs for velocity, quality, security, and developer experience can prove useful.

-Measuring productivity within software engineering poses inherent complexities due to the multifaceted nature of the SDLC, the dynamic environment it operates in, and the subjective and intangible aspects of many
+Measuring productivity within software engineering poses inherent complexities due to the multifaceted nature of the SDLC, the dynamic environment it operates in, and the subjective and intangible aspects of many of its components.

-Most organizations show improvement from use of generative AI when measured using less popular, but more holistic, productivity metrics frameworks, such as SPACE and DORA of its components.
 A comprehensive measurement approach must encompass both qualitative and quantitative factors, tailored to the specific context of the project.
 Similarly, assessing software quality presents challenges as it involves various dimensions such as functionality, performance, reliability, usability, maintainability, security, and scalability, each requiring its own set of metrics and criteria.